elastisys/compliantkubernetes/docs/mission-and-vision.md

 ## Supporting Pillars

-In order to support the mission and vision, Compliant Kubernetes needs the following supporting pillars.
+In order to support the mission and vision, Welkin needs the following supporting pillars.

 ### Quality Assurance

-It should be easy to release a new version of Compliant Kubernetes which meets the target quality standards.
+It should be easy to release a new version of Welkin which meets the target quality standards.

 ### Contributor Experience

-It should be easy to contribute improvements and new features to Compliant Kubernetes.
+It should be easy to contribute improvements and new features to Welkin.